Yoonfoo/myBlog/src/blog/webscraping/post-1.md

 Published on: 2025-04-11

 ***I love data, thats why I started to learn web scraping.
 Web scraping gives me the power to get every kind of data I want from the Internet.
-To learn better and share what I learn, starting today, I will begin sharing my web scraping knowledge and how I apply it in my side project.***
+As the saying goes, the most effective way to master something is by getting hands-on and building it yourself.
+So, for this Scrapy learning journey, I'll be creating a web crawler that collects information on outdoor gear products (since I personally love hiking and camping!).
+Through this project, I'll dive deeper into the world of web scraping and Scrapy, while also sharing the knowledge I gain along the way.***

 ![Alt text](https://repository-images.githubusercontent.com/529502/dab2bd00-0ed2-11eb-8588-5e10679ace4d 'Scrapy: a fast high-level web crawling framework')